Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Adherence Assessment and Monitoring

-It is important for clinicians to recognize that nonadherence is a common problem and that it can be difficult for patients to share information about missed doses or difficulties adhering to treatment.
-Furthermore, adherence can change over time.
+Adherence can change over time.
 An adolescent who was able to strictly adhere to treatment upon initiation of a regimen may not be able to maintain complete adherence over time.
 A nonjudgmental attitude and trusting relationship foster open communication and facilitate assessment.
-To obtain information on adherence in older children, it is often helpful to ask both the HIV-infected children and their caregivers about missed doses and problems.
-Their reports may differ significantly; therefore, clinical judgment is required to best interpret adherence information obtained from the multiple sources.48
+To obtain information on adherence in older children, it is often helpful to ask both HIV-infected children and their caregivers about missed doses and problems.
+Their reports may differ significantly; therefore, clinical judgment is required to best interpret adherence information obtained from the multiple sources.46

 Strategies to Improve and Support Adherence

-Intensive follow-up is required, particularly during the critical first few months after therapy is started.
-Patients should be seen frequently, as often as weekly during the first month of treatment, to assess adherence and determine the need for strategies to improve and support adherence.
-Strategies include development of patient-focused treatment plans to accommodate specific patient needs, integration of medication administration into the daily routines of life (such as associating medication administration with daily activities such as brushing teeth), and use of social and community support services.
-Multifaceted approaches that include regimen-related strategies; educational, behavioral, and supportive strategies focused on children and families; and strategies that focus on health care providers¿rather than one specific intervention¿may be most effective.24,49,50 Programs designed for administration of directly observed combination therapy to adults in either the clinic or at home have demonstrated successful results in both the United States and in international, resource-poor settings.51-53 Modified directly observed therapy (m-DOT), where one dose is administered in a supervised setting and the remaining doses are self-administered, appears to be both feasible and acceptable.49,54 However, a recent meta-analysis of 10 randomized clinical trials evaluating DOT to promote adherence in adults found that it was no more effective than self-administered treatment.55 In another meta-analysis of DOT studies, DOT was found to have a demonstrated effect on virologic, immunologic, and adherence outcomes, but efficacy of the strategy was not supported when the analysis was restricted to randomized controlled trials.56 Table 16 summarizes some of the strategies that can be used to support and improve adherence to ARV medications.
+Intensive follow-up is required, particularly during the first few months after therapy is initiated.
+Patients should be seen frequently—as often as weekly during the first month of treatment—to assess adherence and determine the need for strategies to improve and support adherence.
+Strategies include the development of patient-focused treatment plans to accommodate specific patient needs, integration of medication administration into the daily routines of life (e.g., associating medication administration with daily activities such as brushing teeth), and use of social and community support services.
+Multifaceted approaches that include regimen-related strategies; educational, behavioral, and supportive strategies focused on children and families; and strategies that focus on health care providers—rather than one specific intervention—may be most effective.24,47,48 Programs designed for administration of directly observed combination therapy to adults, in either the clinic or at home, have demonstrated successful results in both the United States and in international, resource-poor settings.49-51 Modified directly observed therapy (m-DOT), where one dose is administered in a supervised setting and the remaining doses are self-administered, appears to be both feasible and acceptable.47,52 However, a recent meta-analysis of 10 randomized clinical trials evaluating DOT to promote adherence in adults found that it was no more effective than self-administered treatment.53 In another meta-analysis of DOT studies, DOT was found to have a demonstrated effect on virologic, immunologic, and adherence outcomes, but efficacy of the strategy was not supported when the analysis was restricted to randomized controlled trials.54 Table 10 summarizes some of the strategies that can be used to support and improve adherence to ARV medications.

-ARV regimens often require administration of large numbers of pills or unpalatable liquids, each with potential side effects and drug interactions, in multiple daily doses.
-To the extent possible, regimens should be simplified with respect to the number of pills or volume of liquid prescribed, as well as frequency of therapy, and chosen to minimize drug interactions and side effects.57 When nonadherence is a problem, addressing medication-related issues, such as side effects, may result in improvement.
+ARV regimens often require the administration of large numbers of pills or unpalatable liquids, each with potential side effects and drug interactions, in multiple daily doses.
+To the extent possible, regimens should be simplified with respect to the number of pills or volume of liquid prescribed, as well as frequency of therapy, and chosen to minimize drug interactions and side effects.55 When non-adherence occurs, addressing medication-related issues (.e.g., side effects), may result in improvement.
 If a regimen is overly complex, it can be simplified.
-For example, when the burden of pills is great, one or more drugs can be changed to result in a regimen containing fewer pills and potentially greater adherence.
-When feasible, once-daily regimens should be prescribed.
-Several studies in adults have demonstrated better adherence with once-daily versus twice-daily ARV regimens.58-61 When nonadherence is related to poor palatability of a liquid formulation or crushed pills and simultaneous administration of food is not contraindicated, the offending taste can be masked with a small amount of flavoring syrup or food (see Appendix A: Pediatric Antiretroviral Drug Information) or a child can be taught to swallow pills in order to overcome medication aversion.62
+For example, when the burden of pills is great, one or more drugs can be changed to a fixed-drug combination resulting in a regimen with fewer pills.
+When feasible, a once-daily regimen should be recommended.
+Several studies in adults have demonstrated better adherence with once-daily versus twice-daily ARV regimens.56-60 When nonadherence is related to poor palatability of a liquid formulation or crushed pills and simultaneous administration of food is not contraindicated, the offending taste can sometimes be masked with a small amount of flavoring syrup or food (see Appendix A: Pediatric Antiretroviral Drug Information) or a child can be taught to swallow pills in order to overcome medication aversion.61 Unfortunately, the taste of lopinavir/ritonavir cannot be masked with flavoring syrup.

 The primary approach taken by the clinical team to promote medication adherence in children is patient and caregiver education.
 Educating families about adherence should begin before ARV medications are initiated or changed and should include a discussion of the goals of therapy, the reasons for making adherence a priority, and the specific plans for supporting and maintaining a child’s medication adherence.
-Caregivers should understand that the first ARV regimen has the best chance of long-term success.
 Caregiver adherence education strategies should include the provision of both information and adherence tools, such as written and visual materials; a daily schedule illustrating times and doses of medications; and demonstration of the use of syringes, medication cups, and pillboxes.

 Health Care Provider-Related Strategies